MohamedMRamadan/the-wild-oasis/readme.md

 ## The Wild Oasis

-Main project in jonas's ultimate react course.
+The main project in Jonas's ultimate react course.
 Built with React Query and Supabase.